NNPDF/nnpdf/doc/validphys2/guide.md

 specify `seventheories: original`.

-The various configuration options might seem overwhelming, so for each of the presciptions the appropriate `theoryids` and additional flags required are provided, and can be pasted into a report runcard.
+The various configuration options might seem overwhelming, so for each of the presciptions the appropriate `theoryids` and additional flags required are provided below, ready to be pasted into a report runcard.

 ---------------------------------------------------------------------